openstack-archive/ops-tags-team/descriptions/ops-docs-install-guide.rst

   present for some time afterward.
 Reasonable efforts should be made to take this into account, with the focus always on providing the most information to the operator
-- the application of this tag follows the three-package-management-system classification used by the documentation team (apt, yum, zypper) for their supported releases: the aim is a general guide to the existence of documentation - not an exhaustive distro-by-distro breakdown.
+- the application of this tag follows the distro classifications used by the documentation team (SUSE, RHEL/CentOS, Ubuntu) for their supported releases: the aim is a general guide to the existence of documentation - not an exhaustive distro-by-distro breakdown.
 Where there are differences between distributions or versions significant enough they